 The Borough of Maywood is governed by Mayor Richard Bolan with the borough council led by President Katherine Bennin.
 The borough’s daily business is managed by administrator Donna Puglisi at the municipal building at 15 Park Avenue, just north of West Passaic Street.

 The borough is protected by the Maywood Police Department, which formed just weeks after the borough’s incorporation in 1894.
-It began with just one police officer, but today it’s staffed by 21 law enforcement professionals, including patrolmen and detectives.
+It began with just one police officer, but today it’s staffed by 21 law enforcement professionals, including patrolmen and detectives and led by Chief Kenny.
 The department is headquartered at 15 Park Avenue.
 Its web site provides a detailed history on the origins and interesting evolution of the department.
 Maywood Municipal Court holds sessions through the Paramus Municipal Court at Paramus’ municipal complex at 1 Jockish Square.

 The Maywood Fire Department is led by Chief John McManus and staffed entirely by volunteers.
 It’s currently 66-people strong and assisted by a 20-person fire police unit.
 Each year, volunteers respond to about 250 calls ranging from fires, traffic accidents, downed power lines and more as well as providing mutual aid to surrounding communities.
 The department has two stations: one at the borough’s municipal complex at 15 Park Avenue and a second at 30 West Hunter Avenue.

 Maywood Public Schools operate two facilities, the Memorial School on Grant Avenue for students in Pre-K through 3rd grade and the Maywood Avenue School for pupils in grades 4 through 8.